An Officer and a Spy

 An Officer and a Spy is a 2013 historical fiction thriller by the English writer and journalist Robert Harris.
 It tells the true story of the French officer Georges Picquart from 1896 to 1906, as he struggles to expose the truth about the doctored evidence that sent Alfred Dreyfus to Devil's Island.

 Plot summary

 Upon being promoted to run the Statistical Section, the top secret headquarters of French military intelligence, Georges Picquart begins to discover that the evidence that was used to convict Alfred Dreyfus of espionage, which resulted in his imprisonment for life on Devil's Island, is flimsy at best.
 As he investigates further, he discovers that the military and the government doctored much of the evidence.
-Moreover, the spy who actually passed the information Dreyfus was convicted of sending to the Germans is actually still operating.
-Warned off the investigation by his superiors, Picquart persists, risking his career and his life, to free an innocent man from unjust imprisonment and to stop a spy operating within the military, who has gone unpunished.
+The real spy is still operating.
+Warned off the investigation by his superiors, Picquart persists, risking his career and his life, to free an innocent man from unjust imprisonment and to expose a spy operating within the military.